 If the resident has a secondary health insurance policy or Medigap plan, on days 21-100, it may cover some or all of the balance of expenses not covered by Medicare.
-Check the terms of your specific policy to determine if there is any coverage for skilled nursing care.
+Check the terms of your specific policy to determine if there is any coverage for skilled nursing care and nursing home billing.

 Long-term care insurance policies

 When your loved one is first admitted to a nursing facility be sure to let the facility know if he/she has a long-term care (LTC) insurance policy.
 Most of these policies will make payments on the policy directly to the resident (policy holder), but some LTC carriers will pay the nursing home directly.
 If this is the case with your loved one’s policy, ask the billing office if they will send the invoices for nursing care services directly to the policy carrier on a monthly basis to save you time and hassle.
 Any expenses that are not paid by the policy become the responsibility of the resident.
 Note that most long-term care policies will not pay any state taxes assessed on the full month’s balance.

 Thanks to the wonders of modern medicine, people are living longer, even those with terminal health issues that require skilled nursing care.
 With this longevity comes the very real concern that seniors will outlive their savings.